All Episodes

 Thank you, sir.

-Um, I just wanted to comment on the fact that you know, this this whole occupy Wall Street thing, they're they're pretty much uh delusional in their pursuits of what they're what they're looking for.
+I just wanted to comment on the fact that, you know, this whole Occupy Wall Street thing, they're pretty much delusional in their pursuits of what they're looking for.

 But you can't mandate that via government instrument.